iredmail/iRedAPD/README_PLUGINS.md

 ## If plugin requires some LDAP attributes

-If your plugin requires to some LDAP attributes in sender or recipient object, please add below parameters in plugin file:
+If your plugin requires some LDAP attributes in sender or recipient object, please add below parameters in plugin file:

     # Attributes in sender object